Cheap Ontario Car Insurance Quotes

 Another culprit is fraud.
 Ontario is known as the capital of auto insurance fraud in Canada, and 80% of fraud in the province occurs in the Greater Toronto Area.
 The prevalence of insurance fraud drives up claims costs and increases premiums for all drivers.
 Insurance fraud includes everything from exaggerating the extent of damages, and faking collisions, to overbilling on services performed in the event of a claim.
 It comes from a wide cross-section of contributors, which makes it a complex issue for the province to deal with.

 Climate change is also influencing Ontario car insurance rates.
 Though Ontario doesn’t have severe weather as frequently as Atlantic and Western Canada, two summer storms in 2021 resulted in a combined $205 million in damage.
-Severe weather also increases the number of claims, which in turn affects everyone’s premiums.
+Severe weather also increases the number of comprehensive insurance claims (for damage caused by wind, hail, and fallen trees), which in turn affects everyone’s premiums.

 What are the 13 largest auto insurance companies in Ontario?